adaptco-main/A2A_MCP/docs/SSOT_Binder.md

 ---

 By adopting this binder, any contributor or autonomous agent can register, verify, or replay capsules without threatening the sovereign lineage of the F1 Lego project.
-All five entry classes remain anchored to the same Merkle root, delivering tamper-evident provenance across the relay triangle.
+All five entry classes remain anchored to the same Merkle root, delivering tamper-evident provenance across the expanded relay braid (Proof → Flow → Execution → Vault).